srinidhisathya/Quick-Quiz/README.md

 # Quick-Quiz
-This repository is based on a Project.
+This repository is based on a Project. <br />
 HTML, CSS and JavaScript has been used.